 European governments must provide justice for victims of CIA programmes

-Amnesty International today calls on European governments to provide justice for the victims of the CIA’s unlawful rendition and secret detention programmes which led to the enforced disappearance, torture and ill-treatment of a number of people.
+Amnesty International has called on European governments to provide justice for the victims of the CIA's unlawful rendition and secret detention programmes which led to the enforced disappearance, torture and ill-treatment of a number of people.

 Amnesty International's report published today, Open secret: Mounting evidence of Europe's complicity in rendition and secret detention compiles the latest evidence of European countries' complicity in the CIA's programmes in the context of the fight against terrorism in the aftermath of the 11 September 2001 attacks in the USA.

 "The EU has utterly failed to hold member states accountable for the abuses they've committed," said Nicolas Beger, Director of Amnesty International's European Institutions Office.